Abibubble/milestone2-harry-potter-quiz/README.md

     * Progress bar has sharp edges and is blue.

 4. Internet Explorer
-    * Won't do the click to enter, so is not accessible.
+    * Internet Explorer doesn't support the click to enter, so is not accessible on this browser.
+    * However, Internet Explorer has been replaced by Microsoft Edge, which fully supports this site.

 #### Tablet
 1. Google Chrome